 The story behind the Caves of Keash

-During the early 20th century, a number of archaeological investigations took place at the Caves of Keash.
+During the early 20th century, a number of archaeological investigations took place at the Keash Caves.
 The archaeologists discovered bones from animals that were known to wander Ireland towards the end of the Ice Age.

 Bones from the brown bear, red deer, arctic lemming and wolves were all found in the Caves of Keash.
 There was also clear evidence of human life in the caves.

 There was clear evidence of human activity discovered, also.
-Archaeologists uncovered human remains and artefacts found within the depths of the caves.
+Archaeologists uncovered human remains and artifacts found within the depths of the caves.